ShubhamDambale/ShubhamDambale/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=shubhamdambale&" alt="shubhamdambale" /></p>

-I am a passionate Backend developer from India with 6 months of internship experience.
+<p align="justify">I am a passionate Backend developer from India with 6 months of internship experience.
 My journey in software development has been fueled by a strong motivation to create efficient and user-friendly solutions.
-During my internship, I spearheaded the development and implementation of an Automated Learning Management System (LMS), significantly enhancing efficiency and user satisfaction.
-I showcased my proficiency in Java and JavaScript by utilizing various coding methodologies to create a user-friendly Full Stack project.
+During my internship, I spearheaded the development and implementation of an Automated Learning Management System (LMS), significantly enhancing efficiency and user satisfaction.</p>

+<p align="justify">I showcased my proficiency in Java and JavaScript by utilizing various coding methodologies to create a user-friendly Full Stack project.
 Leveraging backend technologies like Node.js, Spring Boot, and Flask, I successfully drove the success of the project.
-I was recognized for my contributions to the successful development and implementation of the Automated LMS platform, resulting in improved efficiency and user satisfaction.
-My dedication to backend development, coupled with my motivation to continuously learn and improve, makes me a valuable asset to any team.
+I was recognized for my contributions to the successful development and implementation of the Automated LMS platform, resulting in improved efficiency and user satisfaction.</p>

+<p align="justify">My dedication to backend development, coupled with my motivation to continuously learn and improve, makes me a valuable asset to any team.</p>

+---